BDC Hamburger Icon

 3. Measure cost per acquisition or sale to assess marketing ROI.

-If the cost per acquisition is more than what the customer brings into your business, it indicates a negative ROI.
+If the cost per acquisition exceeds what the customer brings into your business, it indicates a negative ROI.
 You’ll need to optimize your marketing campaigns to lower the cost per acquisition.

 4. Measure customer lifetime value to assess marketing ROI.

-The customer lifetime value metric measures what your customers will spend over their lifetime.
+The customer lifetime value metric measures what your customers will spend over the length of the buyer-seller relationship.
 To calculate customer lifetime value, multiply the average sale per customer by the average number of times a customer buys per year, multiplied by the average retention time in years for a typical customer.

 Looking beyond the first purchase and seeing long-term profit yields a more accurate ROI.
 If customers have a high lifetime value, you can afford to invest more in customer acquisition.

-Tip: Use social media to improve customer retention and improve their customer lifetime values.
+Use social media to improve customer retention and strengthen customer lifetime values.
 Positive social interactions build relationships, trust and loyalty.

 How to improve marketing ROI

 Your marketing ROI measurements will show you where you need to improve.
-Here are some ways to improve your marketing ROI.
+Here are some concrete ways to do so.

 1. Measure the effectiveness of core metrics.